libgd/libgd/src/readme.txt

 /* Destroy it */
 gdImageDestroy(im);

+              int gdImageColorAllocateAlpha(gdImagePtr im, int r, int g, int b, int a) _(FUNCTION)_
+                      gdImageColorAllocateAlpha finds the first available
+                      color index in the image specified, sets its RGBA values to those requested (255 is the maximum for red, green and blue, and 127 represents full transparency for alpha), and returns the index of the new color table entry, or an RGBA value in the case of a truecolor image; in either case you can then use the returned value as a parameter to drawing functions.
+When creating a new
+                      palette-based image, the first time you invoke this function, you are setting the background color for that image.

+                      In the event that all gdMaxColors colors (256) have already been allocated, gdImageColorAllocate will
+                      return -1 to indicate failure.
+(This is not uncommon when working with existing palette-based
+                      PNG files that already use 256 colors.)
+Note that gdImageColorAllocateAlpha does not check for
+                      existing colors that match your request; see gdImageColorExactAlpha and gdImageColorClosestAlpha
+                      for ways to locate existing colors that approximate the color desired in situations where a new color is not available.
+Also see
+                      gdImageColorResolveAlpha.

+... inside a function ...
+gdImagePtr im;
+int black;
+int red;
+im = gdImageCreate(100, 100);
+/* Background color (first allocated) */
+black = gdImageColorAllocate(im, 0, 0, 0);
+/* Allocate the color red, 50% transparent. */
+red = gdImageColorAllocateAlpha(im, 255, 0, 0, 64);
+/* Draw a dashed line from the upper left corner to the lower right corner. */ gdImageDashedLine(im, 0, 0, 99, 99, red);
+/* ...
+Do something with the image, such as saving it to a file... */ /* Destroy it */ gdImageDestroy(im);

               int gdImageColorClosest(gdImagePtr im, int r, int g, int b) _(FUNCTION)_
                       gdImageColorClosest searches the colors which have